 In addition to his passion for food, he was a dancer.
 “His thirst for knowledge was amazing; we dubbed him The Renaissance Man,” Keri said.
 Which is why C-CAP sent him to Providence, Rhode Island, with its thriving arts and music scene, to attend Johnson & Wales College of Culinary Arts.

-After graduation, Jacob did an internship with Momofuku in New York City, where Christine Lee, C-CAP’s National Career Advisor, had provided an introduction.
+After graduation, Jacob did an internship with Momofuku in New York City, where Christine Lee, C-CAP’s Director of Program Development & Implementation, had provided an introduction.
 He also created a blog, TrinhEats, where he praises his C-CAP experience, saying: “This non-profit organization constantly strives to change young minds for a brighter future.
 They guide, mentor, and sponsor underprivileged students who have great potential in the industry.”
 Jacob said that C-CAP helped him define his character, giving him his overall drive.
 As for his blog, Jacob says that creating food is one challenge, documenting it in writing is another, yet another expressive outlet for him to develop.

 In search of his next adventure, Jacob has recently moved back home to the Philadelphia area.
 He said it would be good to spend a few years improving technique, perhaps achieving a James Beard Rising Star Chef Award.
 He also hopes to later get some management experience and to travel.
 He would like to eventually open his own restaurant, but, following C-CAP founder Richard Grausman’s advice, with investors.
 Opening a restaurant has myriad challenges; one can’t be successful if, in addition to all of those, one has to worry about the financing.